 FORCE REQUIRED TO SEPARATE

-Our lab testing tells us that harmful forces start to impact IV lines around 4.3 pounds of force, so it is very important to separate before that point.
-SafeBreak Vascular is designed to separate when a force over 3.7 pounds is applied across an IV line.
-As the graph at the top of the page indicates, we believe the forces between 4.3 pounds and 8 pounds play a significant role in the development of IV complications: infiltration, phlebitis, dislodgement and occlusion.
-We are designing SafeBreak Vascular to eliminate stresses in this harmful range from the IV line, before they can cause problems.
-It doesn't do much good to hold onto an IV line for forces above 10 pounds, because we believe it is highly likely that the IV will fail prematurely anyway.
+SafeBreak Vascular is designed to separate when a force over 4 pounds is applied across the IV line.
+As the graph above indicates, we believe the forces between 4 pounds and 8 pounds play a significant role in the development of IV complications: infiltration, phlebitis, dislodgement and occlusion.
+We designed SafeBreak Vascular to eliminate stresses in this harmful range from the IV line, before they can cause problems.

 POTENTIAL BENEFITS OF USING SAFEBREAK VASCULAR